mrshu/GPIOlib/README.md

 Small library for reading from GPIO pins and writing to GPIO pins which are located on the expansion bus on [BeagleBoard](http://beagleboard.org)

-Make
+Installation
 ----------------

-//install GPIO library
+- install GPIO library

-make install
+  $ make install

-//make example_read & example_write
+- make example_read & example_write

   make example

 Example of usage
 ----------------

-For example reading of usage see `example_read.c` file and for writting see `example_write.c`
+For an example on reading and writing from and to GPIO pins see `example_read.c` and `example_write.c`, respectively.

-./example_read
+  $ ./example_read

-./example_write
+  $ ./example_write

 (c) 2011 mr.Shu